Since Irvine Community News & Views began reporting on the Orange County Power Authority (OCPA), readers have been emailing us questions.

 - Where has the $7.7 million of Irvine taxpayer money gone?

 We don’t know.
 The OCPA has not provided the City of Irvine with any detailed financial information regarding purchasing agreements or the hiring of staff, consultants, and lawyers.
-According to the agency’s website, the Power Authority’s projected loss for 2022 and 2023 will be $42 million.
+According to the agency’s website, the Power Authority’s projected loss for 2022 and 2023 will be $41 million.
+Earlier this year, the Grand Jury released a scathing report — charging OCPA with incompetence, cronyism and corruption.
+There are currently three audits of OCPA underway (City of Irvine, County of Orange and California State Auditor), two of the member cities (Huntington Beach and Buena Park) have passed no-confidence votes in OCPA, and there is an ongoing FBI investigation of OCPA.

 - Am I being enrolled in the OCPA without my expressed permission?

 Yes.
 The City of Irvine has joined the OCPA.
-As a result, all businesses operating in the City of Irvine are being transferred this month from their current provider of electricity, Southern California Edison (SCE) and enrolled in the new OCPA plan.
-Later this year — in October — all Irvine residential customers will be transferred from SCE to OCPA.
+As a result, all businesses operating in the City of Irvine were transferred in April from their previous provider of electricity — Southern California Edison (SCE) — and enrolled in the new OCPA plan at a significantly higher monthly rate.
+During October, all Irvine residential customers were transferred from SCE to OCPA, also at a higher monthly electricity rate.

 - Will we pay less for electricity under the OCPA plan?

 No. The business and residential plans selected by the City of Irvine are more expensive than SCE.
-Residential customers will pay as much as 6% more for electricity than they currently pay to SCE.
-Commercial customers will also pay more … unless they “opt-down” to the 38% renewable rate, which will cost the same as SCE.
+An average Irvine household will pay about $36 more for the OCPA 100% renewable electricity rate than the SCE 100% renewable rate.
+Commercial customers are paying significantly more … unless they chose to “opt-down” to the 38% renewable rate, which costs the same as the current SCE rate.
+In fact, the City’s own electricity use was transferred over to OCPA last April, and the City is now spending $100,000 per month more for electricity.

 - Has OCPA followed through on its promise to create local sustainable programs?